joeypiccola/joeypiccola.github.io/_posts/2018-10-23-a-fact-for-comp-obj-ou.md

   - powershell
 ---

 Drop the fact code wherever you place your facts (e.g. site/profile/facts.d).
 This will generate a fact named `activedirectory_meta` with the following JSON formatted data.
 The fact is pretty useful if you want to scope / target your Puppet code based on the location of the node in Active Directory.
-Credit to the [OneScript Team](https://social.technet.microsoft.com/profile/onescript%20team/) for the `System.DirectoryServices.DirectorySearcher` logic.
+Credit to the [OneScript Team](https://social.technet.microsoft.com/profile/onescript%20team/) for some of the `System.DirectoryServices.DirectorySearcher` logic.

 ```json
 {